 “Warzone” and “Fortnite”: Games in times of war in Ukraine | NDR.de

 The war in has also left its mark on digital .
 The gamer scene with its virtual warriors is clearly speaking out against Putin’s war.
-The gaming industry is also drawing harsh consequences.
+The industry is also drawing harsh consequences.

 by Tobias Nowak